greenfield932/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 3. Discussion on model certainty

 As seen on top 5 probabilities for each new traffic sign image the model is quite certain.
-Mostly the model is confident in it's predictions, because the probability for all correct answers is very high relative to other probabilities.
+Mostly the model is confident about it's predictions, because the probability for all correct answers is very high relative to other probabilities.

 ![alt text][image19]